 Make Sure Everyone’s Teeth Look Their Best at Stubbs Family Dentistry

 The people of West Allis know that they can be sure their teeth are cared for at Stubbs Family Dentistry.
-Whether you need a regular cleaning, cavity treatment, or a cosmetic upgrade, Dr. Michael Flynn and his team can help.
+Whether you need a regular cleaning, cavity treatment, or a cosmetic upgrade, Dr. Stubbs and his team can help.
 You’ll find friendly care that is centered around your overall wellbeing at Stubbs Family Dentistry.
 Schedule an appointment by contacting Stubbs Family Dentistry in West Allis, WI at 414-541-8250.